Marie Payet

 Marie Payet (born 17 August 1992 in Réunion) is a French singer, model and beauty pageant titleholder who was crowned Miss Réunion 2011 and second runner-up in Miss France 2012, behind Delphine Wespiser.
 She went on to place in the top ten in Miss Universe 2012.

 Pageantry

 Miss Reunion

 Payet was crowned Miss Reunion on 16 July 2011.
 She succeeded Florence Arginthe.
 She was automatically qualified for the Miss France 2012 pageant.

 Miss France

 Delphine Wespiser, Miss Alsace 2011, was crowned Miss France 2012, and subsequently competed in Miss World 2012.
 Marie —Miss Reunion 2011—placed as 2nd runner-up, earning the right to represent France in Miss Universe 2012 in Las Vegas, USA, on 19 December.

 Miss Universe

 Marie Payet finished in the top 10 at Miss Universe 2012.
 Where she finished in 6th place.

 Career

-On 12 November 2013 Marie Payet participated at the third season of The Voice's Blind Auditions (French version).

-On 1 February 2014 Marie performed This Love (Maroon 5).
-Unfortunately, none of the coaches chose her.
+On 12 November 2013, Payet auditioned for the third season of The Voice: la plus belle voix, broadcast on TF1 from 11 January 2014 to 10 May 2014.
+In the blind auditions, Payet performed This Love (Maroon 5).
+Unfortunately, none of the coaches turned for her.